 As the government announce major planning reforms, we criticise ‘pitiful’ aims and call for robust legal guarantees

-We raise concerns about the rules that control new building works and emphasise the need for community involvement.
+We raise concerns about the rules that control new building works including the risks of losing community voices.

 Robert Jenrick, housing secretary, has today proposed changes to reform an ‘outdated’ planning system.
 The government says that the changes are intended to speed up the planning process and allow more building as the country recovers from the coronavirus pandemic.